Version: 1.2

 Annex II: Security Measures

-FreshGuard implements the following technical and organizational measures:
+FreshGuard implements the following technical and organizational measures to protect Personal Data:[web:36][web:45]

 A. Encryption

-- Data in transit: TLS 1.2 or higher
+- Data in transit: TLS 1.3 or higher (with fallback to TLS 1.2 for compatibility)

 B. Access Controls